jswortz/bqml-vertex-matching-engine/README.md

 ### 3.recommendation_ai
 > Two scripts here, one to update RecAI for the newly minted API key for prediction calls
 > and another script to delete an api key, which is not likely required but provided for convenience.
-> Consult original demo instructions for Recommendations AI interactions
+> Consult original demo instructions for Recommendations AI interactions.
+> Note: Model training will take a few days.
+> While waiting, the site will not function correctly due to invalid RecAI API calls.
 1. Load Product Catalog and User events into Recommendations AI
 2. Configure and build Recommendations AI models
 3. Configure Google Tag Manager